Srkuleo/fitness_app/README.md

 #### Priority

-- _Finish all errors in cards-content.tsx._
-- _Add animation to edit layout buttons, submit form, cards edit buttos, options menu, carousel - framer motion.
+- _Add animation to edit overlay, submit form, cards edit buttos - framer motion.
 Finish UI for edit and adding cards._
 - _Make confirming change, canceling change and cancel adding modal._

 - _Make start button a link component that leads to new page with workout details._